bioinformaticsguy/codenote/ISMBECCB.md

 - Copahegan university said you are only allowed to use copilot.

 005 Identification and characterization of chromatin-associated long non-coding RNAs in human
+- Chromatin-associated long non-coding RNAs (ca-lncRNAs) play crucial regulatory roles within the nucleus by preferentially binding to chromatin.
+Despite their importance, systematic identification and functional studies of ca-lncRNAs have been limited.
+Here, we identified and characterized human ca-lncRNAs genome-wide, utilizing 323,950 lncRNAs from LncBook 2.0 and integrating high-throughput sequencing datasets that assess RNA-chromatin association.
+We identified 14,138 high-confidence ca-lncRNAs enriched on chromatin across six cell lines, comprising nearly 80% of analyzed chromatin-associated RNAs, highlighting their significant role in chromatin localization.
+To explore the sequence basis for chromatin localization, we applied the LightGBM machine learning model to identify contributing nucleotide k-mers and derived 12 sequence elements through k-mer assembly and feature ablation.
+These sequence elements are frequently found within Alu repeats, with more Alu repeats enhancing chromatin localization.
+Meta-profiling of chromatin-binding sequencing segments further demonstrated that ca-lncRNAs bind to chromatin through Alu repeats.
+To delve deeper into the molecular mechanisms underlying the binding, we conducted integrative interactome analysis and computational prediction, revealing that Alu repeats primarily tether to chromatin through dsDNA-RNA triplex formation.
+Finally, to address sample constraints in ca-lncRNA identification, we developed a machine learning model based on sequential feature selection for large-scale prediction.
+This approach yielded 201,959 predicted ca-lncRNAs, approximately 70% of which are predicted to be preferentially located in the nucleus.
+Collectively, these high-throughput-identified and machine-learning-predicted ca-lncRNAs together form a robust resource for further functional studies.
+- Ln Rna longer than 200 neucleotides
+- lnRNA play crutial role in the nucleus,
+- 60% lncRNA are in chromatin
+- RNA chromatin interaction sequencing data.
+- are of the CLE's are located in Alu
+- 50 lncRNA contain Ali element.
+- more than 30% lncRNAs contain multiple Alu.
+- Alu is Direct Chromatin Binding Region in Ca-lncRNA.
+- Alu boundries exibit higher chromatin binding density.
+- in NEAT1 there are three peaks in the chromatin binding.
+- There are 4 hypothesis for this but they do not know which one is the major mechanism
+- Alu regions exibit higher propancity to form triplex structures.
 -